apache/logging-log4j2/log4j-jul/src/site/markdown/index.md

 [`ALL`](http://docs.oracle.com/javase/6/docs/api/java/util/logging/Level.html#ALL) | `ALL`

-# Log4j JDK Logging Bridge
+# Log4j JDK Logging Bridge Handler

 The LogManager is not always useable because you have to set a JVM wide effective system property - e.g. in web servers this is not possible if you are not the administrator.

 The [`Log4jBridgeHandler`](apidocs/org/apache/logging/log4j/jul/Log4jBridgeHandler.html) is an alternative that can be declaratively used via `logging.properties`.

-It is less performant than the LogManager but still okay to use.
+It is less performant than the LogManager but still okay to use: the LogManager replaces the JDK implementation, so your logging code (using JDK syntax) effectively directly uses log4j.
+When using the BridgeHandler the original JDK implementation along with its configuration (e.g. log levels) is still fully working but the log events are "written" via this handler to log4j as if you would have called log4j.Logger.debug() etc.; it is like a FileHandler but instead of writing to a file, it "writes" to log4j Loggers - thus there is some overhead compared to using LogManager.

 ## Usage